nmaas-platform/nmaas-docs/docs/nmaas-applications/tutorials/apache-airflow.md

 └── scratch.py
 ```

-Airflow clones the repository to `/opt/airflow/dags/repo` by default, which might be important in certain cases and when refering to absolute paths.
+Airflow clones the repository to `/opt/airflow/dags/repo` by default, which might be important in certain cases and when referring to absolute paths.
 The working directory during execution is `/opt/airflow`.
 However, it is best to not rely on using environment specific paths, and instead implement a platform agnostic approach, such as getting the full path to the Python file being currently executed and navigating from there:

 ```python
 import os